An Objective Measure of Unsteadiness: Analytical Examples and Applications to Vortex Detection

 with the time-dependent matrix $\bm{A}$ given by

-for $C$, $\omega\in\mathbb{R}$.
+for $C$, $\omega\in\mathbb{R}$ over a cubic (square) domain $[-L/2,L/2]\times[-L/2,L/2]\times[-L/2,L/2]$.
 As illustrated by \cite{Pedergnana20}, the unsteadiness of this velocity field derives solely from an unsteady frame change, which is applied to a steady velocity field to yield the unsteady field \eqref{Linear field}.
 This field is thus intrinsically steady in the sense that its unsteadiness can be eliminated by an observer in a suitable frame.\\ Remarkably, these observations, which date back to the work of \cite{haller2005objective}, are supported by the analysis in this work.
-Indeed, the deformation unsteadiness, given by \eqref{vtd}, computed for the field \eqref{Linear field}, vanishes identically.
-Due to the objectivity of the deformation unsteadiness at the extremizer, this result holds for any observer.
-Therefore, the deformation unsteadiness derived in this work correctly judges the unsteady velocity field \eqref{Linear field} as inherently steady.\\ The ground-truth Lagrangian dynamics of the velocity field \eqref{Linear field} are described by
+Indeed, the deformation unsteadiness, given by \eqref{vtd}, computed for the field \eqref{Linear field}, vanishes identically. {For completeness, the derivation of this result is given in Appendix \ref{Appendix D}.} Due to the objectivity of the deformation unsteadiness at the extremizer, this result holds for any observer.
+Therefore, the deformation unsteadiness derived in this work correctly judges the unsteady velocity field \eqref{Linear field} as inherently steady.